Admissions Regulations for Arendal International School

 - At least one parent is born with a non-Norwegian passport

 - Student has at least one non-Norwegian mother tongue

-- Siblings of students already registered in the school.
+- Siblings of students already registered in the school

-- Students returning to Norway after having been enrolled in/attended school abroad.
+- Students returning to Norway after having been enrolled in/attended school abroad

 - If applicants are equal in terms of one or all of the criteria above there will be a draw between the candidates.

-The students who are accepted for enrolment at AIS will receive an individual decision (enkeltvedtak) as a confirmation of their enrolment.
+The students who are accepted for enrollment at AIS will receive an individual decision (enkeltvedtak) as a confirmation of their enrollment.
 The ones who have their application rejected will receive an individual decision stating this with an offer of being placed on the waiting list.
-If a student rejects an offer of admission or a current student withdraws their enrolment in between application deadlines and in this process makes a place at AIS available, students on the waiting list will have priority (and will be prioritised according to the criteria).
-Students who apply in between the application deadlines will not be considered for this place until their application has met an an application deadline.
+If a student rejects an offer of admission or a current student withdraws their enrollment in between application deadlines and in this process makes a place at AIS available, students on the waiting list will have priority (and will be prioritized according to the criteria).
+Students who apply in between the application deadlines will not be considered for this place until their application has met an application deadline.
 Students applying in between deadlines will be included at the point of the next admission and a new priority list including all applicants meeting the application deadline at stake will be made based on the criteria in this admission policy.